Desbeers/Chord-Provider/README.md

 ### Known issues

-- It only lists files with the '.pro' extension.
+- It only handles files with the '.pro' extension.
 - Hand-off is not working.
 It tries to 'hand-off' to macOS, however, if you click on the icon, a new song is opened.
 - When you switch from light to dark mode and visa-versa; the colors and chord diagrams are not correct.
+- 'DocumentGroup', used to show the songs, is very buggy and limited.

 ### Thanks